 Cooking Techniques for Orzo

-Proper storage and reheating techniques are also crucial for maintaining orzo’s delightful texture.
-If you have leftover cooked orzo, store it in an airtight container in the refrigerator for up to three days.
-When reheating, add a splash of water or broth to help restore moisture.
-For best results, reheat orzo on the stovetop over low heat, stirring frequently to avoid clumping.
+If you have leftovers, store them in an airtight container in the fridge for up to three days.
+When you reheat, add a splash of water or broth and warm it on low heat, stirring so it heats evenly and doesnt clump.

 Easy Orzo Salad Recipes